Low Latency Streaming

 Traditional Streaming Protocols

-Traditional streaming protocols such as RTSP and RTMP can be used for low-latency streaming, but they don't scale well, and are not natively supported on all endpoints (e.g., iOS devices).
-They work best for streaming to small to midsize audiences from a single media server.
+Traditional streaming protocols such as RTSP and RTMP can be used for low-latency streaming, but they don’t scale well and are not natively supported on all endpoints (e.g., iOS devices).
+They work best for transporting an encoded stream to the media server and repackaging into a more playback-friendly alternative.

-Protocols such as HLS, HDS, HSS and MPEG-DASH work well for streaming to large audiences on a wide range of devices at once, and are easily scalable.
-They can be tuned for low-latency delivery, but not ultra-low latency or real-time streaming, so they aren't well-suited for two-way and chat.
+Protocols such as HLS, HDS, HSS, and MPEG-DASH work well for streaming to large audiences on a wide range of devices at once, and are easily scalable.
+Historically, HTTP-Based Adaptive Streaming Protocols were not well suited for low-latency streaming, but with the release of Low-Latency HLS, reduced-latency is now achievable.

-Emerging technologies, such as the WOWZ protocol, SRT and WebRTC, are designed for near-real-time audio, video and data delivery—even over less-reliable connections.
-These technologies are easily scalable, and are ideal for use cases that require high degrees of interactivity and playback quality.
+Emerging technologies like SRT and WebRTC are designed for near-real-time audio, video, and data delivery — even over less-reliable connections.
+These formats are are ideal for use cases that require a high degree of interactivity and lightning-fast delivery.
+Solutions like Real-Time Streaming at Scale are bringing these capabilities to the masses.